6 Strategies to Manage and Quickly Pay Off Your Credit Card Debt

 Cons: Usually, only people with good credit standing are allowed to transfer their balance while availing of the new card’s low interest rate.
 If you happen to have a bad credit standing yet you insist on transferring your balance, you’ll only be allowed to avail of the new card’s regular interest rate.
-Also, the new credit card may have higher annual fees and other miscellaneous costs.
+Also, the new ones may have higher annual fees and other miscellaneous costs.

 6. Credit Card Amnesty Program

 The Bangko Sentral ng Pilipinas and member-banks of the Credit Card Association of the Philippines have come up with a credit card amnesty program called the Interbank Debt Relief Program (IDRP).
 Through the IDRP, you can consolidate or restructure your credit card debts.
 This program offers affordable monthly amortization and much lower interest rates.

 Pros: You can enjoy the same interest rate for all your credit card accounts (maximum of 1.5%).
 If you have sizeable debts, you may be given a longer repayment term (as long as 10 years).
 Among the best things about this amnesty program is that your credit history won’t be negatively affected.
 This makes getting back on track possible.